-At 30 years old, Ephraim is proud of the life he has built for his family.
-He and his girlfriend, Ldaudzine, are raising their two young sons, Nkhosama and Tawananyasha, in Centurion, South Africa, where he holds a steady job at a natural gas company.
+At 31 years old, Ephraim is proud of the life he has built for his family.
+He and his girlfriend, Ldaudzine, are raising their two young sons, Nkhosama and Tawananyasha, in Centurion, South Africa, where he works at a natural gas company.

 Ephraim was born with a cleft lip.
 Despite enduring vicious teasing and bullying that led to him leave school at age 7, he has grown to accept himself in the years since.
 Throughout that time and for most of his adult life, he’s become accustomed to being pointed out and laughed at in public.
 All the while, no one ever told Ephraim that surgery could repair his condition.
 It wasn’t until August 2015 that he learned of this possibility – and that surgery could be provided for free.

 An unknown gentleman visited Ephraim’s workplace and told him about an organization named Operation Smile, which provides free cleft surgeries.
 The kind stranger left the phone number for Operation Smile South Africa.
 The call would prove to be life-changing.
 Ephraim learned about a medical mission that was to be conducted the next month in Mbombela.